endurantgames/cosmiclegends/src/classes/knight.md

 ## Knight Abilities { .class}

-[]{.lorem}
+Each Volume, you gain a new ability from your class.
+Your Knight Abilities are based on continued training and perfection of your physical and mental capabilities.

 ### Volume 1 Abilities

 At the start of Volume 1, choose an ability from this list.

 ::::::::::: ability-list ::::::::::::
+Trick Arrows

+:   You have specialized weapons, each for a different job.
+    At the start of each Storyline, pick a number of Power Words from the Dynamo or Paragon Personal Power Words lists equal to the Volume.
+    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 Team, Together!

 :   You are a natural leader.
     Add 2 to the Dice Pool to add to the Teamwork Pool.

-I Work Alone

-:   Some people are just reluctant team members.
-    When you roll to create the Teamwork Pool, you can choose to add the roll's Effectiveness to your maximum and current Might instead of the Teamwork Pool.

 Weapons Locker

+:   You have a huge cache of conventional weapons.
-:   From the following list, pick a number equal to the
-    current Volume and add those as Personal Power Words:
+    From the following list, pick a number equal to the current Volume and add those as Personal Power Words:
     Bullets, Grenade, Handgun, Knife, Non-Lethal,
     Reload, Rifle, Scope.
     Add one more at the start of each later Volume.

-TBD
+Toughness

-:   to be determined
+:   Your training focuses on increasing your ability to
+    withstand pain.
+Increase your maximum Health to 12.

 :::::::::::::::::::::::::::::::::::::